godarklight/concorde/ReadmeConcorde-jbsim.txt

 Secondary problems
 ==================
 - AI doesn't triggers fuel transfert of tanks 5, if tanks are interconnected.
+- if brakes, gear and nose don't work, see Nasal/Concorde-override.nas.

 Secondary problems FDM
 -----------------------